-Flask, a website for creating simple to do lists
+Flask, create simple to do lists in your browser

 This past week I shipped Flask, a website for creating quick simple sharable to do lists.